pekkalacd/Introduction-to-Python/Lessons/Basic Operators/README.md

 ## Unary, Binary, and Ternary

 Operators require the use of *operands* in order to perform some action or evaluate an expression.
 An **operand** is an object or literal that is used in conjunction with an operator.
-When an operator requires that there is one operand, it's described as a **unary operator**.
-'U' meaning one.
-If two operands are required, then it's a **binary operator**.
-'Bi' meaning two.
-And in some languages, if three operands are required then the operator is **ternary**.
-'Ter' meaning three.<br>
+In most languages, there are three kinds of operators: *unary*, *binary*, and *ternary*.
+A **unary operator** requires one operand that sits to the right of the operator.
+A **binary operator** requires two operands which sit on either side of the operator.
+And a **ternary operator** requires two operands on either side and an additional one on a single side.<br>

-In Python, the two most common ones are binary and unary operators.
-Ternary operators do not exist, however, *ternary expressions* can be formed.<br>

-Generally, the format of using each of these - binary and unary - operators is as follows.<br>
+In Python, there are no ternary operators.
+However, *ternary expressions* can still be formed.
+Most commonly, binary and unary operators are used.
+Generally, the format of using each of those is as follows.<br>

 ```
    # unary: {operator}(operand)